-But, the islands of this park are also home to lizards, snakes, and land turtles.
+The islands of this park are also home to lizards, snakes, and land turtles.

-Some of the most common reptiles in this area are listed below.
+Some of the most common reptiles in this area are listed below

 Loggerhead Sea Turtle

-One of four species of sea turtles found in this area, the adult Loggerhead has a reddish-brown carapus, or top shell, which grows to an average of 3 feet.
+One of four species of sea turtles found in this area, the adult Loggerhead has a reddish-brown carapace, or top shell, which grows to an average of 3 feet.
 Full grown Loggerheads weigh an average of 250 pounds and feed on a wide variety of sealife including several mollusks and crustaceans.
 Female Loggerheads crawl onto the beaches of Cape Lookout in the spring and summer months to lay their eggs.
 Catching a Loggerhead nesting, swimming, or hatching is a fortunate and affecting experience.